Edward Mosberg: Promoting/Advocating Holocaust Awareness

-2006–19

 In 2006, Mosberg donated a Torah that was hidden from the Nazis to the Mount Freedom Jewish Center.
 In 2007, Mosberg and his wife received the Yad Vashem Remembrance Award.

 In 2009, Mosberg was one of half a dozen people who met with Pope Benedict XVI at the Yad Vashem Holocaust memorial in Jerusalem, Israel.

-In 2015 his story was featured in the documentary Witness: Passing the Torch of Holocaust Memory to New Generations.
-In 2017 he was in the documentary film Destination Unknown.

-In early May 2018, Mosberg co-signed a letter asking Jersey City, New Jersey, Mayor Steven Fulop not to remove the Katyń Memorial from Exchange Place in the city, writing: "The memory of the Katyn massacre is an important part of the memory and memories of the Holocaust and we encourage you to reconsider your decision to remove this monument."
-On December 20, 2018, the nine-member Jersey City Council voted unanimously to adopt an ordinance that the monument remain where it stands in Exchange Place "in perpetuity".
+In May 2018, Mosberg co-signed a letter urging Jersey City Mayor Steven Fulop not to remove the Katyń Memorial from Exchange Place, writing, “The memory of the Katyn massacre is an important part of the memory and memories of the Holocaust and we encourage you to reconsider your decision to remove this monument.”
+On December 20, 2018, the nine-member Jersey City Council voted unanimously to adopt an ordinance ensuring that the monument would remain at Exchange Place “in perpetuity.”

 In June 2019, Polish President Andrzej Duda honored Mosberg with the Commander's Cross of the Order of Merit of the Republic of Poland.
 It was given to Mosberg in recognition of his having developed Polish-Jewish dialogue, and his having promoted knowledge about the role of Polish people in saving Jews during the Holocaust.

-Accepting the award in Kraków, Mosberg said: "I accept this award on behalf of myself, my wife, my children and grandchildren, and most importantly, in honor of my mother, father, siblings and six million Jews, brutally murdered by the Nazis during the Holocaust."
+I accept this award on behalf of myself, my wife, my children and grandchildren, and most importantly, in honor of my mother, father, siblings and six million Jews, brutally murdered by the Nazis during the Holocaust.

+— Edward Mosberg, accepting the Commander's Cross of the Order of Merit of the Republic of Poland.

+In 2020, Mosberg’s story was featured in the March of the Living book, Witness: Passing the Torch of Holocaust Memory to New Generations.
+Mosberg is on the cover lighting a memorial torch with his granddaughter on the March of the Living in Auschwitz on Holocaust Remembrance Day.
+The filmed documentary of the same name, premiered on i24 on International Holocaust Survivor Day, 2021.
+The documentary included footage of Mosberg returning to Mauthausen as well as marching on the March of the Living.

+I'm walking now on the death steps of Mauthausen.
+86 steps on the quarry.
+Many people died on those steps and I am now sitting here and resting.
+They could not sit down.
+So I'm here resting in their memories.

+— Edward Mosberg, segment filmed by the USC Shoah Foundation.

 Mosberg was the subject of a painting by artist David Kassan that appeared in September–December 2019 in an exhibition co-curated by the USC Shoah Foundation and USC's Fisher Museum of Art, named "Facing Survival".

 That same year, he was diagnosed with blood cancer.
 Mosberg said he did not fear death, however, because: "First, I already beat death once after the war when I had final stage tuberculosis – and I can do it again.
 Second, I died already 70 years ago when the Germans murdered my whole family..."